Hailed as "remarkable" by the Chicago Tribune and “one to watch, in

-Music Festival (Boulder, CO).
-She was previously Principal Harpist of the
+Colorado Music Festival (Boulder, CO).
+She was previously Principal

-New World Symphony, Civic Orchestra of Chicago, New Philharmonic
+Harpist of the New World Symphony, Civic Orchestra of Chicago, New

-received both a Bachelor of Music degree and Performer's Certificate
+she received both a Bachelor of Music degree and Performer's Certificate

-studying

-with Kathleen Bride.
-She then attended Roosevelt University to study with
+studying with Kathleen Bride.
+She then attended Roosevelt University to

-Sarah Bullen, where she received a Master's Degree in Orchestral Studies.
+study with Sarah Bullen, where she received a Master's Degree in